AmineChaigneau/EDMG-task/README.md

-# README for GitHub Repository - "Embodiment of power: People choose reward, but are attracted by power"
+# README - "Driven by Reward but Attracted to Power: Decision-making in a novel Multiplayer Economic Game."

 ## Introduction
-Welcome to the GitHub repository for the paper titled "Embodiment of power: People choose reward, but are attracted by power" by Chaigneau Amine, Borozan Miloš, Pezzullo Giovanni, De Liberato Simone, Palumbo Riccardo, and Iodice Pierpaolo.
-This repository contains the software used for the experiment, which is a web application.
+Welcome to the GitHub repository for the paper titled "Driven by Reward but Attracted to Power: Decision-making in a novel Multiplayer Economic Game." by Chaigneau Amine, Borozan Miloš, Pezzullo Giovanni, De Liberato Simone, Palumbo Riccardo, and Iodice Pierpaolo.
+This repository contains the EDMG software (web application) used for the experiment.

 ## Important Note
 Please be aware that the web application included in this repository has some outdated dependencies, including an older version of React.js and Material-UI.
 The Heroku endpoint for the application is currently disabled.
 If you wish to update and maintain this codebase, you are free to do so.